At Yarrawonga our main objective is to produce more dollars per head. We are commercially orientated running 75,000 DSE.

-We now own and operate six properties across New South Wales.
+We now own and operate eight properties across New South Wales.
 This growth and expansion has been made possible through the profitability of our merino flock.
 Our focus is to generate increased farm profits.
 Yarrawonga sheep have the unique ability to increase fleece weights while decreasing micron, very few studs can do this.
 This has been proved through countless wether trials over the past thirty years.

 Yarrawonga stud ewes average 8 kilos and better while averaging 18.5 micron.
 The Poll merino stud at Yarrawonga is now at the forefront of the poll industry with large numbers of Polls being produced now.